Costa Rica's Coastal Secrets

 Just after sunrise we board a small boat, enabling us to discover the extraordinary flora and fauna of Tortuguero as we pass serenely along the waterways.
 At this time of day wildlife is usually at its most active and with the help of our expert guide we are likely to encounter monkeys, caiman, iguanas, butterflies and many of the 300+ bird species recorded here.
 We return to the lodge for a hearty breakfast near the river.
 The lodge is a tranquil spot to relax this afternoon if you want to take some time out to enjoy the facilities, or alternatively you can join a second boat trip (included).

-Day 4 : Tortuguero To Cahuita
+Day 4 : Tortuguero to Cahuita

 Location: Cahuita